google/CurbsidePickup/README.md

 In three simple steps, businesses can use this workflow to get a dynamically generated Google Form link that they on their website or social media channels.
 Businesses can then receive orders and communicate with their customers.

-A detailed slide deck describing the solution is available [here]((https://docs.google.com/presentation/d/e/2PACX-1vRTQXAhwLvMtn09YRG0UEnyFQJMDwY1wpz41iSpwlOt0Ta1Hm61yEC3ACcsuk26UiQ_bKMEtRVywByM/pub?start=false&loop=false&delayms=3000&slide=id.p "Curbside Pickup Slides")).
+A detailed slide deck describing the solution is available [here](https://docs.google.com/presentation/d/e/2PACX-1vRTQXAhwLvMtn09YRG0UEnyFQJMDwY1wpz41iSpwlOt0Ta1Hm61yEC3ACcsuk26UiQ_bKMEtRVywByM/pub?start=false&loop=false&delayms=3000&slide=id.p "Curbside Pickup Slides").

 ## Who is it for?